jeetu-89/100-DAYS-ML-/README.md

 1. Introduction
 2. What if my dataset isn’t on the Hub?

-### Installation of cuda and jupyter notebook in WSL
+### Installation of cuda and jupyter notebook in WSL and creating local environment